gupta-himanshu/java-for-beginners/string-handling/key-points.md

 5. The contents of the array are copied whenever we create a String object from an array.
 If we modify the contents of the array after we have created the string, the String will be unchanged.

+6. When Java converts data into its string representation during concatenation, it does so by calling one of the overloaded versions of the string conversion method **valueOf()** defined by String.